 - Helpful Sleep coaching, even comparing your sleep to other Sense users.

 - The microphone doesn’t record noise – it just tells you that there was noise.

 - No snooze function on the alarm.

-I liked the Sense for its environmental monitoring features, motion controls and wide range of light settings and effects.
-I think the slow wake-up light alarm is a great feature, and found it helped me wake up more calmly than the usual mobile phone ringtone.
+I liked the Sense for its environmental monitoring features, voice commands and motion controls, and wide range of light settings and effects.
+I think the slow wake-up light alarm is a great feature, and found it helped me wake up calmly.

-The sense, on the other hand, actively sets out to help you sleep better.
+The sense actively sets out to help you sleep better.
 So if you’re a sensitive sleeper like me, I think it’s potentially really useful to have an easy way to check that your bedroom environment is right each night.
-And with the wake-up light, it doesn’t just help you fall asleep better, but also wake up more gently.

 Great all-rounder with sleep and activity tracking